NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5BB(A) turns better on hit; given same stun as 6A
 - 5BBBB(A) damage increased from 12 to 20
 - 4B remove stagger and push on block
-- 8B both hits lift on block, appear one frame later, slightly bigger hitboxes on the second hit
+- 8B appears one frame later, slightly bigger hitboxes on the second hit
 - RB given hyuuga cancel
 - JB can be adjusted to go further or less far with holding 4 or 6
 - 5A charge changed from 11f to 8f